soup-bowl/opensimulator-docker/README.md

 Alternatively, a suitable drop-in library in `lib64/libBulletSim-aarch64.so` for BulletSim Physics could work, but may be unsupported.

 **I'm keen to support ARM architecture to the bounds of OpenSimulator.
 If you have any experience on this, please reach out to me.**

+## `Command error: System.NullReferenceException: Object reference not set to an instance of an object.`

+This occurs because the terminal is expecting a method of input, but isn't able to detect one.
+This is why the command requires `-it`, and the compose needs `tty` and `stdin_open`.

 # Examples